 The Commission also specified the timeframe in which an operator must generally plug and abandon out of service wells listed on its Form 6A.
 Rule 434.d.(3).B provides that each operator must plug, abandon, remediate, and reclaim each out of service well and associated location not later than December 31 of the fourth year after the listing of such well.
 The Commission determined that this timeframe should allow operators to plan resources accordingly to ensure the necessary work is completed.
 However, the Commission also acknowledged that there may be situations where an operator submits a Form 6A that contains a large amount of inactive wells from its overall portfolio.
 Therefore, in Rule 434.d.(3).C, the Commission has included an exception providing for an extended plugging timeframe along with an identified pace of plugging.
 This provision will allow operators to make meaningful progress on plugging its listed wells while providing a reasonable timeframe in which to complete such work.
-The Commission does not intend for operators to allow wells to remain in out of service status for longer than three years. the specified timeframes.
-If an operator maintains a well in out of service status for more than three yearsin excess of the timeframes specified in Rules 434.d.(3).B and C, the operator may be subject to enforcement action for a violation of Rule 434.c.(3).B, violating these rules and for the operator's failure to comply with the deadlines established on its plugging list.
+The Commission does not intend for operators to allow wells to remain in out of service status for longer than the specified timeframes.
+If an operator maintains a well in out of service status in excess of the timeframes specified in Rules 434.d.(3).B and C, the operator may be subject to enforcement action for violating these rules and for the operator's failure to comply with the deadlines established on its plugging list.